Skip to content

 Digital Channels

-QuAM supports digital output channels (output from the OPX perspective) through the component DigitalOutputChannel.
+QUAM supports digital output channels (output from the OPX perspective) through the component DigitalOutputChannel.
 These can be added to any analog channel through the attribute Channel.digital_outputs.
 As an example:

 from quam.components import SingleChannel, DigitalOutputChannel